-Aldosterone is a steroid hormone produced by the renal cortex.
+Aldosterone is a steroid hormone produced by the renal cortex (the outer portion of the kidney).
 It directly regulates blood pressure by expanding extracellular fluid volume.
-Aldosterone antagonists prevent this, help to get rid of extra fluid in the body, offload the heart and reduce leg oedema.
+Aldosterone antagonists prevent this, help eliminate extra fluid from the body, offload the heart and reduce leg oedema (swelling).

 Spironolactone and eplerenone are examples of aldosterone antagonists.
-These drugs are helpful in combination with beta blockers, ACE inhibitors (ACE-I) or angiotensin receptor blockers (ARBs) and diuretics for the patients with heart failure as they improve symptoms and survival.
-Aldosterone antagonists are beneficial in people with scarring of the heart muscle after a heart attack to prevent cardiac remodelling, i.e. enlargement of the heart and detrioration of the pumping function.
-Especially spironolactone is also very effective treatment for resistant hypertension.
+These drugs are helpful in combination with beta-blockers, ACE inhibitors (ACE-I) or angiotensin receptor blockers (ARBs), and diuretics for patients with heart failure as they improve symptoms and survival.
+Aldosterone antagonists are beneficial in people with scarring of the heart muscle after a heart attack to prevent cardiac remodelling, i.e. enlargement of the heart and deterioration of the pumping function.
+Especially spironolactone is also a very effective treatment for resistant hypertension.

-Like other drugs aldosterone antagonists may also have some side effects.
-Spironolactone and eplerenone may interfere with kidney function and lead to increased level of potassium in the blood.
-Therefore, patients on aldosterone antagonists should have regular blood tests to check kidney function and potassium level.
+Like other drugs, aldosterone antagonists may have some side effects.
+Spironolactone and eplerenone may interfere with kidney function and lead to an increased potassium level in the blood.
+Patients on aldosterone antagonists should therefore have regular blood tests to check kidney function and potassium level.
 Spironolactone may lead to gynecomastia, a painful swelling of breasts; eplerenone does not have this side effect.